spacelift-io/user-documentation/docs/concepts/policy/README.md

 ### Policy language

-[Rego](https://www.openpolicyagent.org/docs/latest/policy-language/) - the language that we're using to execute policies - is a very elegant, Turing incomplete data query language.
+[Rego](https://www.openpolicyagent.org/docs/latest/policy-language/){: rel="nofollow"} - the language that we're using to execute policies - is a very elegant, Turing incomplete data query language.
 It takes a few hours (tops) to get your head around all of its quirks but if you can handle SQL and the likes of [`jq`](https://stedolan.github.io/jq/){: rel="nofollow"}, you'll find Rego pretty familiar.
 For each policy, we also give you plenty of examples that you can tweak to achieve your goals, and each of those examples comes with a link allowing you to execute it in [the Rego playground](https://play.openpolicyagent.org/){: rel="nofollow"}.

 ### Constraints